datavis-online/datavis-online.github.io/course_content_2022/session-1.md

     * Is it possible to communicate the message intended without distorting data content or otherwise actively misleading?
         - if so, how would you redesign each to communicate the story intended or actual data content?

-Upload your annotated, redesign sketches to the tutorial channel.
 <p>&nbsp;</p>